cliosight/Docs/README.md

 ## JSON body of a Reporting Dashboard  <a name="dashboard"></a>
 A reporting dashboard is an aggregation of related reports with global filters.
 1. It works similar to a report in terms of the filter menu definition.
-Global filters should be applied first because it takes precendance over the local filters.
+Global filters should be applied first because it takes precendance over the report  filters.
-2. It is possible to configure the filtering criteria by specifying which column in the report or table should be used for the join operation with the dashboard reports.
+2. It is possible to configure the filtering criteria by specifying which field should be used for the join operation with the dashboard reports.
-3. It can have its own css definition and this will override the css of the individual reports and forms.
+3. It can have its own css definition and it will override the css of the individual reports and forms.

 ## Example of a Reporting Dashboard <a name="example_dashboard"></a>
 ```css